UK College of Holistic Training, 27 Old Gloucester Street, London WC1N 3AX

 Q.11 What is required to practise counselling, life coaching or psychotherapy in the UK?

-A.11 In the UK, there is no compulsory government regulation of the professions of counselling, psychotherapy, stress management, life coaching or hypnotherapy.
+A.11 In the UK, there has been so far no compulsory government regulation of the professions of counselling, psychotherapy, stress management, life coaching or hypnotherapy.
 In theory, people can practise those professions with no formal qualifications at all, but that would not be wise and you have a moral obligation to have training if you are working as a professional.
 There are several major bodies who claim to be the most prestigious and well-

 For further information see our Societies page.